UniversalDependencies/UD_Makurap-TuDeT/README.md

 ![TuLeD](not-to-release/mapNimu2.png)
 # Summary

 UD_Makuráp-TuDeT is a collection of annotated texts in Makuráp.
 The project is a work in progress and the treebank is being updated on a regular basis.
+The sentences are being annotated by Carolina Aragon, Fabrício Ferraz Gerardi, Luana dos Santos, and Luan Cabral.